nickbrandt/GitLab/doc/install/aws/index.md

 From the EC2 dashboard:

-1. Click **Launch Instance** and select **Community AMIs** from the left menu.
-1. In the search bar, search for `GitLab EE <version>` where `<version>` is the latest version as seen on the [releases page](https://about.gitlab.com/releases/).
-Select the latest patch release, for example `GitLab EE 12.9.2`.
+1. Use the section below titled "[Find official GitLab-created AMI IDs on AWS](#find-official-gitlab-created-ami-ids-on-aws)" to find the correct AMI to launch.
-1. Select an instance type based on your workload.
+1. After clicking "Launch" on the desired AMI, select an instance type based on your workload.
 Consult the [hardware requirements](../../install/requirements.md#hardware-requirements) to choose one that fits your needs (at least `c5.xlarge`, which is sufficient to accommodate 100 users).
 1. Click **Configure Instance Details**:
    1. In the **Network** dropdown, select `gitlab-vpc`, the VPC we created earlier.
    1. In the **Subnet** dropdown, select `gitlab-private-10.0.1.0` from the list of subnets we created earlier.